Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Inability to establish achievable goals will impede progress.
+- Failing to set achievable goals will slow progress.

-- Strong networks could lead to new job opportunities and advancements.
+- Building strong networks can lead to new job opportunities and advancements.

-- Negativity has no place in any work environment.
+- Negativity is not a good thing in any work environment.

-- Reduce stress by implementing Time Management techniques and learning to delegate tasks that are not popular.
+- Reduce stress by practicing Time Management Techniques and learning how to delegate work that is not your favorite.

 Not Establishing Goals